Individuals who qualify for LTC services provided in a Medicaid-certified facility or at home in the community must:

 Individuals who need the type of medical care usually available in facilities, but who can be successfully and cost-effectively treated in other settings, may be allowed to receive the necessary care at home or in the community.
 Home and community-based services provide help to qualified individuals who can safely remain in or return to the community as an alternative to placement in a facility.
 HCBS does not provide 24 hour per day supports.
 Home and community-based services (HCBS) are available through the following programs:

-Individuals who are Medicaid eligible can now receive personal care services in their homes even without being in one of the waiver service programs.
+Individuals who are aged, blind, or disabled and eligible for Medicaid outside the facility may qualify to receive long-term personal care services (LTPCS) in their homes even without being in one of the waiver service programs.

 Yes, with the appropriate documentation that gives you permission to act on behalf of your parent.

-Effective January 1, 2015 (and continuing through 2016), the income limits are $2,199 for an individual and $4,398 for a couple (if both spouses need long-term care).
+See the current income limits.
 These limits usually increase each year in January.
 People with income above these limits may still qualify for long-term care services through the Medically Needy Spend-Down Program.
 For more information, please call 1-800-230-0690.

 Medically Needy provides Medicaid eligibility to qualified individuals and families who may have too much income to qualify for regular Medicaid programs.
 Individuals and families who meet all Medicaid program requirements, except that their income is above those program limits, can spend-down or reduce their income to Medicaid eligibility levels using incurred medical expenses.

 Countable income consists of: